antismash/documentation/docs/understanding_output/regions.md

 These candidate clusters are the weakest form of hybrid candidates.
 They contain protoclusters which do not match either *chemical* or *interleaved* variants, but transitively overlap in their neighbourhoods.
-Every protocluster in a "neighbouring candidate cluster" will also belong to one of the other kinds of candidate clusters, including the *single* kind, described below.
+Every protocluster in a "neighbouring candidate cluster" will also belong to one of the other kinds of candidate clusters, including the *single* kind, described below, excepting cases where it would be a *single* candidate **and** have the exact coordinates of the neighbouring candidate cluster.

 ####Single
 This kind of candidate clusters exists where only one protocluster is contained, e.g. case **D**.